ZRG: A Dataset for Multimodal 3D Residential Rooftop Understanding: Conclusion

-Residential rooftop geometry datasets are scarce.
-The available datasets are typically generated from either LiDAR~\cite{luo2022learning} or multiple view imagery reconstruction techniques~\cite{guo2022line}.
-LiDAR datasets typically consist of only point clouds without corresponding high resolution orthomosaics.
-Additionally, LiDAR has a high data acquisition cost, is generally not high resolution, and can produce outputs with significant noise.
-On the other hand, aerial rooftop geometry datasets typically do not contain any 3D modalities such as DSM or point clouds or are too low resolution to perform accurate planar rooftop structure extraction.
-With that said, the following datasets are the most closely related works in the area of residential rooftop geometry and scene understanding
+Residential rooftop understanding datasets are scarce.
+The available datasets are typically generated from either multiple view reconstruction techniques~\cite{guo2022line} or from LiDAR~\cite{luo2022learning} scans which typically contain only point clouds without corresponding high resolution orthomosaics.
+Additionally, LiDAR comes with a high data acquisition cost, is generally low resolution, and can contain significant noise.
+On the other hand, aerial rooftop datasets typically do not contain any 3D modalities such as DSM or point clouds or are too low resolution to perform accurate planar rooftop structure extraction.
+While there are some datasets~\cite{luo2022learning,ren2021intuitive} which contain full 3D meshes of residential buildings and rooftops, they are generated using synthetic height and textures which may lead to undesirable performance in a real world roof analysis setting.
+The following datasets are the most closely related works in the area of residential rooftop geometry and scene understanding

+\begin{description} \item[Vectorizing World Buildings] The VWB dataset~\cite{nauata2020vectorizing} is a modification of the SpaceNet 1 challenge dataset~\cite{van2018spacenet} which consists of 30cm spatial resolution Maxar WorldView-3 satellite RGB imagery.
+Patches of size 256 × 256 were manually cropped from the larger images around individual building instances.
+2D planar graphs of building roof structures are annotated for 2,001 buildings from the cities of Atlanta, Paris, and Las Vegas.
+This dataset only contains RGB imagery and 2D wireframe annotations, but no 3D information.

+\item[Enschede] The Enschede dataset~\cite{zhao2022extracting} consists of inner and outer roofline vectors of buildings in 8cm spatial resolution aerial orthomosaics taken over the Enschede, Netherlands area.
+The vector annotations were extracted from the BAG dataset~\cite{bag} and overlayed onto the georeferenced imagery instead of performing manual annotation which can lead to inaccurate labels.
+The dataset contains 3,648 512 × 512 image patches cropped around individual buildings.
+This dataset only contains RGB imagery, 2D wireframe annotations, but no 3D information.